-With Russia in the headlines almost every other day over the last five years, the U.S. government has introduced and progressively increased economic sanctions targeting certain Russian individuals and companies.
+With Russia in the headlines almost every other day over the last several years, the U.S. government has introduced and progressively increased economic sanctions targeting certain Russian individuals and companies.
 Big banks and insurance companies have always been sensitive to trade sanctions regimes and have well-developed compliance systems in place.
 However, the time has come for small and mid-size businesses to put aside the optimism bias and actively manage the risks associated with doing business involving Russian companies under U.S. law.

 Unlike an embargo – which is a comprehensive ban blocking all transactions within a country – the Russian sanctions regime involves asset-blocking and restrictions on specific transactions.
 The sanctions started in March 2014 as a response to the Ukraine and Crimean crisis and have progressively developed.
 The relevant rules are embodied in U.S. Executive Orders 13660, 13661, 13662, 13665, 13685, 13694 and 13757, the Ukraine Freedom Support Act (“UFSA”), the Support for the Sovereignty, Integrity, Democracy and Economic Stability of Ukraine Act of 2014 (“SSIDEA”), Countering America’s Adversaries Through Sanctions Act (“CAATSA”).
 CAATSA codified existing sanctions issued through Obama-era executive orders, strengthened and expanded sectoral sanctions and threatened imposition of secondary sanctions for various activities that lack any nexus with the U.S. Is there a particular reason CAATSA needs a description but the others don’t – it’s the most comprehensive one.

 The Treasury Department’s Office of Foreign Asset Control (OFAC) promulgates and implements the regulations in connection with the sanctions regime and maintains a comprehensive list of Specially Designated Nationals and Blocked person (the “SDN list”).
-OFAC adds individuals and companies to the SDN list frequently and it is essential to monitor and follow current law before entering into a transaction involving Russian individuals and entities.
+OFAC adds individuals and companies to the SDN list frequently, and it is essential to monitor and follow current law before entering into a transaction involving Russian individuals and entities.

 Which activities are prohibited?

-1) Blocking sanctions prohibit dealing with specific individuals and entities, which have been listed on the “SDN List.”
+1) Blocking sanctions prohibit dealing with specific individuals and entities which have been listed on the “SDN List.”
 U.S. persons are prohibited from engaging in any transactions with SDNs and are required to freeze any property or interests belonging to SDNs.